Narrative Essay Topics

 • What was the most difficult class you took in college, and why?

-• What are your plans for after college, and how did your time in college help you develop those plans?
+• What are your plans for after college, and how did your time in college help shape those plans?

 • What class did you most enjoy during your time in college, and why?

-• What would you have done differently if you could go back to your first year of college?
+• What would you have done differently if you could go back to your first year?

 • What advice would you give to a first-year college student?